Tennessee vs. Vanderbilt NCAA Football Odds, Plays and Insights | November 27, 2021

 - When Tennessee records more than 35 points, it is 5-1 against the spread and 6-0 overall.

-- In games that Tennessee picks up over 459.6 yards, the team is 4-2 against the spread and 5-1 overall.
+- Tennessee is 4-2 against the spread and 5-1 overall when the team churns out more than 459.6 yards.

-- The Volunteers have turned the ball over 11 times this season, four fewer than the Commodores have forced (15).
+- The Volunteers have 11 giveaways this season, while the Commodores have 15 takeaways .

 - Find the latest spread and moneyline odds for Tennessee at SISportsbook.